surveyjs/survey-analytics/docs/get-started-html-css-javascript.md

 1. Survey Core
 A platform-independent part of [SurveyJS Form Library](https://surveyjs.io/form-library/documentation/overview) that works with the survey model.
 SurveyJS Dashboard requires only this part, but if you also display the survey on the page, reference [the rest of the SurveyJS Form Library resources](/form-library/documentation/get-started-html-css-javascript#link-surveyjs-resources) as well.

-1. <a href="https://github.com/plotly/plotly.js#readme" target="_blank">Plotly.js</a> and <a href="https://github.com/timdream/wordcloud2.js#readme" target="_blank">Wordcloud</a>
+1. <a href="https://github.com/plotly/plotly.js#readme" target="_blank">Plotly.js</a>
-Wordcloud (optional) is used to visualize the Text, Multiple Text, and Comment question types.
-Plotly.js (required) is used to visualize the rest of the question types.
+A third-party library used to render charts.

 1. SurveyJS Dashboard
-A library that integrates Survey Core with Plotly.js and Wordcloud.
+A library that integrates Survey Core with Plotly.js.

 The following code shows how to reference these libraries: